JHAO1122/Optimization/README.md

+# Practical Optimization Algorithms
-# This is my homework of Practical Optimization Algorithms
+This is my homework of Practical Optimization Algorithms